-Foreign denominated monetary balances in the Statement of Financial Position are translated at the spot rate at 30 June when applicable with exchange differences being taken to the Statement of Profit or Loss and Other Comprehensive Income as revenue or expense.
+Foreign denominated monetary balances in the Statement of Financial Position are translated at the spot rate at 30 June when applicable with exchange differences being taken to the Statement of Profit or Loss.

 ii.
 Income tax and other taxes

 The Company is exempt from income tax pursuant to Subdivision 50B of the Income Tax Assessment Act, 1997.